Chris35Wills/Chris35Wills.github.io/_posts/2019-06-05-time_elapsed_pandas.md

 # > 299  07/06/2019  07:32:50 2019-06-07 07:32:50 1 days 17:31:40
 ```

-Now, `df.elapsed` is of a timedelta type which has various methods.
-You can get things out of it like seconds, hours days etc. For example, we can get the seconds out of it like this:
+If you look at the column types again using `df.dtypes`, you'll see that `df.elapsed` is of a `timedelta` type.
+This gives youa ccess to various methods and attributes so you can get things out of it like seconds, hours, days etc. For example, we can get the total seconds out of it like this:

 ```python
 seconds=df.elapsed.dt.total_seconds()